v0lta/Jax-Wavelet-Toolbox/README.md

 - To verify your version of jax-wavelets type `pytest`.

 ## Goals:
-- In the spirit of jax we aim to be 100% pywt compatible.
-Whenever possible, we want the same interfaces and the same results.
+- In the spirit of jax the aim is to be 100% pywt compatible.
+Whenever possible, same interfaces and results should be identical.

 ## Coming up:
 - Wavelet packets (TODO)